How Do I Stop Anxiety From Ruining My Relationship?

 Sometimes, professional help is necessary to manage anxiety effectively.
 Encourage your partner to seek therapy or counseling if their anxiety is significantly impacting their life and relationship.

 Actionable Tip: Help your partner find a qualified therapist who specializes in anxiety.
 Offer to accompany them to appointments if they feel anxious about going alone.
-Resources like Psychology Today can help you find a suitable therapist in your area.
+Individual therapy can provide personalized strategies for managing anxiety.

 9. Educate Yourself About Anxiety